Shidacea/Shidacea-CPP/README.md

 Functions may reference other classes, but you should put inherited classes inside the file of their superclass.

 The order of loading the script folders is: core -> custom/scenes -> custom/entities -> custom/Main.rb

+## 64 bit support

+At the moment, this program doesn't support compilation in 64 bit yet.